-We laughed so much the other evening during our lesson in the Dante Alighieri Society with my level 5 students about this expression… Al fresco!
-I found out that Leo and Cathal named their golf team ‘Al fresco’ and after reading this story you will know why it is so funny.
+We laughed so much the other evening with my students about this expression… Al fresco!
+I found out that two students named their golf team ‘Al fresco’ and after reading this story you will know why it is so funny.

 You use the expression ‘al fresco’ to say that you want to eat outside, but it does not mean exactly the same in Italian.